kurapica/PLoop/README.md

 		table: 0x7fe080c4a410
 		table: 0x7fe080c4a410

-* partclass is used to start the class definition without clearance :
+* part-class is used to start the class definition without clearance :

 		class "A"
 			function Hi(self)